 During the operation, engineering controls are the primary method to reduce the noise produced.
 The Group strives to reduce noise levels in operational facilities wherever possible.
 For example, we install the quietest equipment to minimise the workplace noise levels.
-In order to mitigate the effects from exposure to workplace noise, indoor and outdoor noise surveys are conducted by qualified person as a minimum of once every five years, or immediately after equipment or project design changes have been implemented.
-Results of noise surveys must be recorded and maintained.

 USE OF RESOURCES